probonopd/mock-arturia-controller/README.md

 using inexpensive hardware (Raspberry Pi Pico, i2c display, rotary encoder, 4 buttons).

+**If you have access to an Arturia MIDI controller, you can greatly help this effort by checking/completing the information in the [wiki](../../wiki/).**

 ## Hardware wiring

 | RPi Pico      | Peripherals |